 The ROLLOUT macro places a job in the rollout queue until a specified event occurs or for a fixed period of time.
 This function may be useful if a program requires a direct access permanent file that is currently busy.

-Location Operation Variable
+Location Operation Variable 1 ROLLOUT addr

-ROLLOUT addr

-addr Address containing the

 Address containing the time and/or event dependencies; if addr is not specified, the job is rolled out without time or event dependencies.

 The following information must be set at location addr: